unviva/unviva/next-gen-software-development.md

 When a component proven to be working, it works forever.
 Unless the component itself modified.

 # Story Mode
-Application flows in a story mode, rather than "if/else"s.
+Application flows in a story mode, rather than "if/else"s or loops.
 Each story has it's own seperate file.

 As an example, a user wants to visit profiles of other users, follows the 'profile' story mode, which includes sub-stories such as 'like, message' etc.